 Find the expected employment growth and annual openings for all published occupations in New York State and its ten labor market regions.
 These 10-year forecasts, which are updated every other year, are intended to help individuals make informed education and career decisions and assist educators and training providers in planning for future needs.
-Statewide and Regional projections currently cover 2014-2024.
-Also included with our long-term occupational projections are these important supplementary data series:
+Included with our long-term occupational projections are these important supplementary data series:

 Long-term industry employment projections represent a valuable data source for those interested in future employment trends.
 Data are currently available for approximately 90 industries (at the 3-digit NAICS industry level).
-Statewide and Regional projections currently cover 2014-2024.
-The entire data set is available by downloading this Excel file: Long-Term Industry projections.
+Statewide projections cover the 2018-2028 time period and Regional projections cover the 2016-2026 period.
 For additional information concerning Long-Term Industry Projections, see Technical Notes.

 This is a real-time list of occupations in demand now.
 Please select a region from the down box above to view data for that region.
 The regional lists show occupations in which hiring is occurring now.
 Occupations on the statewide list represent those job titles which appear on at least one regional list.
 These lists, which are subject to update at any time, do not satisfy training eligibility requirements under Title I of the Workforce Investment Act.